-Lawn edgers come in a wide range of different types and sizes, cutting mechanisms, locomotion, features, and power sources and so on.
-Your selection also based on your needs such as the size of your lawn, how much can you afford or the amount of work needed.
+Lawn edgers come in a wide range of different types and sizes, cutting mechanisms, locomotion, features, and power sources, and so on.
+Your selection is also based on your needs, such as the size of your lawn, how much you can afford, or the amount of work needed.
 Feeling lost?
 This series article will provide you an overview of what to consider about the best lawn edger you can choose for your lawn.

 Your Yard’s Size

 Maybe it’s the most crucial factor when looking for a new lawn edger.
 If you own a more extensive garden and must be edged regularly, you probably need a more powerful edger helping you complete the job faster and easier.
 For the smaller garden, invest in a smaller edger.

 Edging is a job that requires a time investment.
 For free gardeners who have much time available to complete edging work, they can be fine with a manual edger that will allow you to be more precise and creative.
 Most people would like to spend as little time and the edging work being done as easily as possible.
 Then you will be better served by a more robust and advanced machine.

 Also Check: What is No-Till Gardening?

 The prices range of the best lawn edgers can vary from less than $100 up to $1000.
 That’s why setting a budget according to your needs is very necessary.
 This might be a natural part.
 An electrically-powered lawn edger is the least expensive type, while a gas-powered edger can cost more than ten times as much.
 So if you would like to invest much in your garden, then you should spend more money.
 On the other hand, if the edging is not as relevant to you, a lower budget with reasonable prices is suitable.